-Camel (http://activemq.apache.org/camel/) is an open-source, Java-based project that is a part of the Apache ActiveMQ project.
-Camel provides a class library that, according to its documentation, can be used to implement 31 design patterns in the EIP book.
-I am not sure why the Camel documentation discusses only 31 of the 65 EIP design patterns.
-Perhaps this is due to incomplete documentation.
-Or perhaps it means that the Camel project, which is less than I year old at the time of writing, is not yet as feature rich as the EIP book.

-Because Camel implements many of the design patterns in the EIP book, it would be a good idea for people who work with Camel to read the EIP book.
+Camel (http://activemq.apache.org/camel/) is an open-source, Java-based project that helps the user implement many of the design patterns in the EIP book.
+Because Camel implements many of the design patterns in the EIP book, it would be a good idea for people who work with Camel to have the EIP book as a reference.